eugenp/tutorials/spring-security-mvc-ldap/README.md

-## Spring Security with LDAP Example Project
+## Spring Security with LDAP

+This module contains articles about Spring Security with LDAP

 ###The Course
 The "Learn Spring Security" Classes: http://github.learnspringsecurity.com